Cosmology without Einstein's assumption that inertial mass produces gravity: New, Improved Field Equations

 To widen the range of space-time geometries admitted by the field equations one can in the usual way add to the action integrand of Eq.~(\ref{eqn3}) terms related to such things as scalar fields and electromagnetic fields.
 In particular, one can add a cosmological constant term, changing the integrand to ${\bm R} - \textstyle\frac{8 \pi \kappa}{c^2} \mu + 2 \Lambda$ and the field equations to

-where $\frac{4 \pi \kappa}{c^2} \bar \mu = -\Lambda$.
+where $\bar \mu = -\frac{c^2}{4 \pi \kappa} \Lambda$.
 A positive cosmological constant $\Lambda$ thus appears in this context to be a (mis)representation of a negative active mass density $\bar \mu$ of a continuous distribution of gravitationally repulsive matter.
-As suggested in the Introduction, an excess of this negative density over the positive active mass density $\mu$ of attractive matter could drive an accelerating cosmic expansion (and in the process would solve the vexing `Cosmological Constant Problem' by doing away with the cosmological constant).
-Leaving for later a full discussion of drainholes as the source of such a density imbalance (cf. Sec.~VI.A), let us explore the consequences of presuming one exists, by studying cosmological solutions of field equations that incorporate a positive mass density $\mu$, a negative mass density $\bar \mu$, and scalar fields $\phi$ (not the newtonian $\phi$) and $\psi$, all coupled to the space-time geometry {\it via\/} the variational principle
+The same field equations are obtained by changing the integrand to ${\bm R} + 2 \Lambda$ and setting $\Lambda = -\frac{4 \pi \kappa}{c^2} (\mu + \bar \mu)$, thus associating a positive $\Lambda$ with a negative {\it net} active mass density of gravitating matter, some attractive, some repulsive.
+As suggested in the Introduction, an excess of the negative active mass density $\bar \mu$ of repulsive matter over the positive density $\mu$ of attractive matter could drive an accelerating cosmic expansion (and in the process would solve the vexing `Cosmological Constant Problem' by identifying $-\frac{c^2}{4 \pi \kappa} \Lambda$ as the net density $\mu + \bar \mu$ of gravitating matter).
+Leaving for later a full discussion of drainholes as the source of such a density imbalance (cf. Sec.~\ref{sec6.1}), we can explore the consequences of an imbalance by studying cosmological solutions of field equations that incorporate a positive mass density $\mu$, a negative mass density $\bar \mu$, and scalar fields $\phi$ (not the newtonian $\phi$) and $\psi$, all folded into the space-time geometry {\it via\/} the variational principle

 In deriving field equations from this variational principle I will vary only the space-time metric.
 Not varying the densities is normal, but not varying the scalar fields goes against orthodox practice.
-The rationale for leaving them unvaried is this: In a space-time manifold the geometry is determined by the metric alone, so only the metric should participate in the extremizing of the action.
-To vary the scalar fields would be to treat them as something extraneous to the metric thus to the geometry, whereas their proper role should be simply to introduce a useful flexibility into the extremizing process, {\it not\/} to represent explicit contributions to gravity by the `energy' fields of distributions of scalar matter.
-Varying neither the scalar fields nor the densities, but only the metric, is in keeping with Einstein's guiding principle that geometry can explain all of physics.
+The rationale for leaving them unvaried is this: In a space-time manifold the geometry is determined by the metric alone, so only the metric should participate in the extremizing of the action; to vary the scalar fields would be to treat them as something extraneous to the metric thus to the geometry, whereas their proper role should be simply to introduce a useful flexibility into the extremizing process, {\it not\/} to represent explicit contributions to gravity by the `energy' fields of distributions of scalar matter.
+Varying neither the scalar fields nor the densities, but only the metric, is in keeping with Einstein's guiding principle that geometry should be able to explain all of physics.